 All applicants must meet specific entry requirements.
 These include providing proof of your educational background.
 If your documents have not been translated or certified or if you do not have any documents, we will find another way of obtaining proof of your educational background.
 This can be done in two ways:

 If you claim to have completed secondary education in your homeland, this verification process will be similar to a secondary school leaving examination in several subjects.

 If you are applying for a master degree programme, an interview or written assessment of your knowledge will take place based on your stated educational background (usually a bachelor’s degree).

 If only specific areas of knowledge are lacking, such as maths, you can catch up by taking an additional assessment.

 The admissions process

 If your educational background and entrance qualifications can be proven by the above verification process, you can proceed to our admissions process.

-Exception: if the course is taught in German and you do not yet have sufficient knowledge of the German language, you will be entitled (along with our regular international students) to take part in the University Preparation Programme (VGUH).
-This will enable you to reach Level B2 which is required for most of the degree programmes.
-Then you will be able to take part in the admissions process the following year.
+Exception: If the course is taught in German and you do not yet have sufficient knowledge of the German language, you will be entitled (along with our regular international students) to take part in the German Language Competence Course.
+This will enable you to reach Level B2 which is required for most of our degree programmes.
+Then you will be able to take part in the regular admissions process the following year.

-In our applications process, it does not matter if you are Austrian, European, an international student or an asylum seeker.
-Everyone is treated the same here and everyone has the same opportunities: the following blog articles explain our admissions process and its specific features.
+In our applications process, it does not matter if you are Austrian, European, an international student or a refugee.
+Everyone is treated the same and everyone has the same opportunities.
+The following blog articles explain our admissions process and its specific features.